 “So, what do I do about this?”

 First, you are probably right and your problems are related to ovarian failure.
 You can have blood tests performed to document that ovarian failure has occurred.
 If your present physician is not inclined to order the tests for you find one that will.
 Have your blood estradiol and testosterone tested.
-If the levels of estradiol and testosterone are low and the FSH, (Follicle Stimulating Hormone), are elevated there is little question that ovarian failure has occurred.
+If the levels of estradiol and testosterone are low and your Follicle Stimulating Hormone (FSH) is elevated there is little question that ovarian failure has occurred.
 FSH, is the hormone secreted by the pituitary gland that signals the ovary to make more estrogen.
 If the ovary is failing in its ability to do this, the pituitary produces higher levels of FSH in an effort to drive the failing ovary to produce more estrogen.
 Even if these tests are in the normal range if the ovaries are struggling symptoms may still be present.

 “Okay, then what do I do?”

-Dr. Jerry Nosanchuk is a practicing physician who has specialized in the care of menopausal women for over 30 years.
+Dr. N has specialized in the care of menopausal women for over 30 years.
 His office is located in Bingham Farms, Michigan.
-Appointments with Dr. Nosanchuk can be made by calling: (248) 644-7200 and speaking to Caroline Monday through Friday from 10AM to 6PM
+For an appointment call (248) 644-7200

 IMPORTANT: This website is for educational purposes only.
 It is not intended to suggest a specific therapy for any individual and must not be construed to establish a physician patient relationship.